moonjason/portfolio/README.md

 or
 [moonjason.com](https://moonjason.com)

-### Thank you for taking the time to view my portfolio !
+### Thank you for taking the time to view my portfolio!

+#### Technologies Used : React, AOS Scroll, Styled-Components